surprisedpika/H2ML/README.md

 <a href="https://www.github.com">something</a>
 ```

-Valid variable names contain only alphanumeric characters, hyphens, and underscores.
+(I don't actually know what a valid variable name is) Valid variable names contain only alphanumeric characters, hyphens, and underscores.
 They are case-insensitive.

 Variables can be escaped via the backslash character.